Koenkk/zigbee2mqtt.io/information/mqtt_topics_and_message_structure.md

 Allows you to change the `friendly_name` of a device on the fly.
 Format should be: `{"old": "OLD_FRIENDLY_NAME", "new": "NEW_FRIENDLY_NAME"}`.

+## zigbee2mqtt/bridge/config/add_group
+Allows you to add a group, payload should be the name of the group, e.g. `my_group`.

+## zigbee2mqtt/bridge/config/remove_group
+Allows you to remove a group, payload should be the name of the group, e.g. `my_group`.

 ## zigbee2mqtt/bridge/networkmap
 Allows you to retrieve a map of your zigbee network.
 Possible payloads are `raw`, `graphviz`.
 Zigbee2mqtt will send the networkmap to `zigbee2mqtt/bridge/networkmap/[graphviz OR raw]`.